Free RFQ Template | Request for Quotation Excel

 How to request quotes step by step

-- Get your specifications locked down.
-Ambiguity in the RFQ means ambiguity in the quotes — and that makes comparison impossible.
+1. Get your specifications locked down.
+Ambiguity in the RFQ means ambiguity in the quotes, and that makes comparison impossible.

-- Send the RFQ with a clear deadline.
-Give suppliers enough time to respond properly — rushing them usually means sloppy quotes.
+3. Send the RFQ with a clear deadline.
+Give suppliers enough time to respond properly.
+Rush them and the quotes come back sloppy.

-- Compare and decide.
-This is where our price comparison template comes in — it turns a stack of quotes into a clear decision.
+6. Compare and decide.
+This is where our price comparison template comes in: it turns a stack of quotes into a clear decision.

 How to compare the quotes you receive